-If the total number of rejected challenges in all (the current and all preceding) SFs exceeds the limit (three rejections) by one, a yellow card is issued; if it exceeds the limit by two, two yellow cards are issued, etc. If there is no rejected challenge in a particular SF, the SP in this SF is not penalized even if the total number of rejections in preceding SFs has exceeded the limit.
-Repeated rejection (if a challenge on the same problem has been rejected by the Team previously) incurs no penalty.
+If the total number of rejected challenges in all (the current and all preceding) SFs exceeds the limit by one, a Yellow Card is issued; if it exceeds the limit by two, two Yellow Cards are issued, etc. If there is no rejected challenge in a particular SF, the SP in this SF is not penalized even if the total number of rejections in preceding SFs has exceeded the limit.
+Repeated rejection (if a challenge on the same problem has been rejected by the Reporter previously) is not counted as a new rejection.